Skip to main content

 ❌ No

-Documented professional use, deduction proportion according to area
+Documented business use, deduction proportion based on surface area

 Did this answer your question?